Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Babies with reflux who vomit often may not gain weight and grow normally.
 This can cause inflammation (esophagitis) or sores (ulcers) in the esophagus.
 These ulcers can be painful.
 They may also bleed.
 This can lead to anemia.
 This means too few red blood cells in the bloodstream.
 Over time, this may cause long-term problems.
 These can include the conditions esophageal narrowing (stricture) and abnormal cells in the lining of the esophagus (Barrett’s esophagus).

-Many babies with reflux will outgrow it by the time they are 1 year old.
-This is when the LES becomes stronger.
+Many babies with reflux will outgrow it by the time they are age 1.
+This is when the lower esophageal sphincter becomes stronger.
 For other babies, feeding and lifestyle changes and medicine can help.
 Work with your child’s healthcare team to create a care plan for your child.

 Call your child’s healthcare provider if your child vomits after every feeding or has new reflux symptoms.